 (b) who has occupied a special office created under subsection (1),

-continuously for at least 2 years is entitled to have his or her level of classification reviewed by such person or persons as are appointed by the Minister.
+continuously for at least 2 years is entitled to have his or her level of classification reviewed in accordance with the Commissioner’s instructions by a person or persons appointed by the chief executive officer of the department principally assisting in the administration of this Part.

+[Section 75 amended by No. 39 of 2010 s.
+54.]

 Part 5 — Substandard performance and disciplinary matters

 Division 1 — General